russellf9/ng-queue-app/README.md

 * [X] Use `ReplaySubject` in the CustomersServed.component
 * [X] Use the `ReplaySubject` for the Products in the New Customer component
 * [X] UI - Add more random images or something more generic
+* [ ] SASS - Rationalise more
 * [ ] Move all the Observables to a single Data Service
 * [ ] Improve UI that shows the time
+* [ ] Add UI that show the Queue Totals
+* [ ] Update the Search UI to include seraching for other property types
 * [ ] Get the prod to do a Live reload
 * [ ] Make specific Object types - is Customer type and cast response as that type
 * [ ] Use Interface for Model?
 (Research best approach)
 * [ ] Resolve moment.js imports completely - Is the 'MomentModule' really required, and are the typings being imported correctly
+* [ ] Resolve issue with Moment.js - [vendor.bundle.js:600 Deprecation warning: value provided is not in a recognized RFC2822 or ISO format. moment construction falls back to js Date()](http://momentjs.com/guides/#/warnings/js-date/)
 * [ ] Add tests
 * [ ] Use more functionality from Immutable.js
 * [ ] Add map files - This might be being done already